-The recipe starts with the flakiest, most tender piecrust, thanks to a magical combination of butter, shortening, vinegar, and sugar.
+Few things pique our interest quite like buttermilk.
+The Buttermilk-Cardamom Pie starts with the flakiest, most tender pie crust, thanks to a magical combination of butter, shortening, vinegar, and sugar.
 Tangy buttermilk is teamed with a fragrant mixture of nutmeg, cardamom, and vanilla bean, then baked in the crust until the top is crackly and the custard beneath wobbles just so—think crème brûlée.
-Martha isn't stopping there—she's also baking with two other cultured dairy products in her fridge: crème fraîche and yogurt.
-Get a sneak peek at the recipes below, and don't forget to tune in this weekend.
+It's important not to make the crust for this pie in advance; it should still be warm when you pour in that luscious spiced buttermilk filling.

 Pistachio-Rhubarb Yogurt Cake